 Jack Frost the horror movie – not the 1998 family movie – is somewhat similar to The Gingerdead Man.
 A serial killer dies in a car crash but his body fuses with snow and he comes back to life as a murderous snowman.

 Krampus is a Christmas horror film based on the legend of the same name.

 A boy accidentally releases Krampus when he loses the spirit of Christmas.
 The monster goes on a rampage through the neighbourhood and the family need to band together to survive.

 The Lodge is a festive spin on the cabin in the woods trope.

 A family go on a retreat over the holidays.
 The father has to leave suddenly for work so he leaves his children with his new girlfriend, Grace.
 The group are trapped in the cabin during a blizzard and Grace’s past resurfaces to haunt them.

 Rare Exports is about a man and his friend who uncover Santa Claus’ grave.
 Meanwhile, a lot of reindeer in the ranch have been dropping dead.

-Honestly, kids in horror movies are usually pretty creepy.
+Honestly, kids in horror movies are usually pretty creepy, even more so in Christmas horror movies.
 The Children plays on this notion when kids seem to get sick and then turn on their parents over the holidays.

 Happy Holidays!
 Have you seen any of these scary Christmas movies?